Rounded corners on table.list elements

 overflow: hidden; is missing here.

-#6 Updated by Anonymous about 1 year ago
+#6 Updated by Anonymous over 1 year ago

 Bernhard Rohloff wrote: